 The project Youth in Equine-Assisted Therapy /YEAT/ aims to gather organizations from different sectors and embark upon together a journey to better the quality of the work, activities and practices of the entities in the field of YEAT across the partner countries – Bulgaria, France, Belgium, the European Union and internationally.
 The project will advance the capacity of the participating organizations, build bridges between different sectors, address common needs and priorities in YEAT, create and spread innovative approaches in YEAT, serve children and young people with disabilities.

-To reach our goals we have formed a partnership with Association For You /Bulgaria/, Brussels Outdoor School/Belgium/, and Luck 33/France/.
+To reach our goals we have formed a partnership with Association For You /Bulgaria/, Quality Education for Sustainable Social Transformation /QUEST/ (former Brussels Outdoor School) /Belgium/, Luck 33/France/, and Creativi108 /Italy/.

 The first partners' meeting took place in January 2022 near the beautiful Lanton, France, hosted by our partner Luck33.
 It gathered representatives of each partner organizations.
 We spend a couple of days getting to know each other, working hard on the project and exploring the local culture.
 Within the project a learning exchange event is organized in May 2022.
 The cooperation between the partners will result in the production of a YEAT Guidelines - a useful tool for everyone who is professionally involved in YEAT or just wants to learn more about it.
 That required planning and developing strategies by the partners that took place during the meeting.